Comprehending robust quantum effects in organic semiconductors: Charge-transfer excitons, aggregate phonons and fractons: Summary and outlook

 \section{Summary and outlook}

-In summary, the localization, delocalization and dispersion of electrons in organic semiconductors are investigated with the theoretical framework of quantum heat engine model and entanglement entropy, and the processes of charge transport, photoelectric conversion and singlet fission are analyzed as well.
-For each issue, we consider two kinds of competing many-body interactions --- one refers to the localization and the other to delocalization.
-Two-bath lattice model with a single electron, Frenkel-CT mixed model, and the Merrifield model for singlet fission are studied by the adaptive time-dependent density matrix renormalization group algorithm and the time evolution of entanglement entropy quantified by OTOC is calculated.
-The parameter regimes that the MBL effect functions are accordingly determined.
-The three models we studied involve many-body charge, spin and vibronic interactions, covering the majority cases of the theories in the field.
-Therefore, our research makes a step forward to establish a unified quantum dynamic theory relating to charge, exciton and spin in organic semiconductors.
+In summary, the robustness of quantum effects in organic semiconductors under ambient circumstance has been investigated with the theoretical framework of CT excitons and aggregate phonons.
+D-A alternating structure is the first important factor that gives rise to the liquid of CT states.
+Excitations in the CT liquid, so-called CT excitons, can move in an undissipative manner in absence of phonons.
+Phonons are normally regarded to be negative ingredients of quantum effects, but we propose a mechanism that if a number of phonon modes are quenched in aggregate except those resonant ones in multiple molecules, the immobile CT excitons become mobile triggered by thermal fluctuations.
+This so-called CT fracton model enables the positive influence of aggregate phonons.
+On the basis of these phenomenological toy models, the hierarchy of quantum effects in various materials such as PAHs, metal-organic complexes and CT salts are discussed in details.
+The processes of photoelectric conversion, charge transport and singlet fission are analyzed as well.
+The quantum heat engine model is important and often mentioned in the field of organic solar cells, since if one wants to improve the power conversion efficiency in an ideal case or even break the Shockley-Queisser's limit, the consideration of the quantum effects in the heat engine model is remarkable.
+We then consider two kinds of competing interactions --- one refers to the localization and the other to delocalization.
+Frenkel-CT mixed model, two-bath lattice model and the Merrifield model for singlet fission are studied by the adaptive time-dependent density matrix renormalization group algorithm and the time evolution of OTOC is respectively calculated.
+The three models we studied involve charge, spin and vibronic interactions, covering the majority cases of the theories in the field.
+Therefore, our research makes a step forward to establish a unified quantum dynamic theory relating to charge, exciton, spin and phonons in organic semiconductors.